davipatricio/peachy.js/README.md

     shards: 1,
     intents: ['GUILDS', 'GUILD_MESSAGES'],

+    // Store cache to disk to decrease memory consumption.
+(Slower, Not recommended on HDDs)
+    data: {
+        file: './diskCache.json'
+    },

     // You can limit the caching of certain items to decrease memory consumption.
     // Leaving some items at 0 or at a very low value may cause some properties not to be available without the 'fetch' method.
     caches: {